 Earning and maintaining a Social License to Operate (SLO) takes work - it is not something that comes for free.
 That being said, I don't think it is rocket science.
-What I have found works is using a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.
-This model is the basis of the SLO toolkit.
+What I have found useful is a simple cause-and-effect model which recognises that the actions of a company directly influence the quality of its SLO and the quality of the SLO leads directly to easily identifiable benefits to the company.
+This model is the basis of the toolkit.